swo/amr_geography/README.md

 ## 14 May

+- Recode the US data using the state abbreviations
+- Symmetrize the commuting data, so you have just proportions
+    - Europe might already have done this?
+    - Have these as matrices with row and column IDs, rather than long tidy tables
+- Do the adjacency analysis
+    - Get a CI on the Δρ/Δτ in adjacent vs. non-adjacent pairs
+    - Test using Mantel
+- Add the commuting analysis
+    - Get a CI on the Spearman correlations between ε and Δρ/Δτ
+    - Test using Mantel

 Use a Mantel test!
 This will compare the matrix of interactions (ε) against the matrix of use/resistance associations (Δρ/Δτ).
 If we use Spearman metric, then no need to worry about whether its log odds of Δρ/Δτ or whatever